the-rccg/hw2d/README.md

 ### Usage

-running `python -m hw2d` will let you run a hw2d simulation.
-It exposes the CLI Interface of the code located in run.py with all parameters available there.
+Running `python -m hw2d` will let you run a hw2d simulation.
+It exposes the CLI Interface of the code located in src/hw2d/run.py with all parameters available there.
+Simply run `python -m hw2d --help` to get a full rundown of all available parameters along with explanations.

 Full documentation is available at: https://the-rccg.github.io/hw2d/